 "Some days I worked for 25 cents," he said.
 "You believe that?
 That's way back yonder, 25 cents!"

-He served 5 years in the army, with an all-black engineer battalion, in the south Pacific, during WWII.
+He served five years in the Army, with an all-black engineer battalion, in the south Pacific during WWII.

 "Yes, I remember those days, " he said.
 "I had a gun that weighed nine pounds."

 He's seen things that he never imagined could happen.
-Like the day Mr. Obama became our 44th president.
+Like the day Barack Obama became the U.S.' 44th president.